Securing Email with MTA-STS and TLSRPT

-What is MTA-STS (MTA Strict Transport Security) about?
+What is MTA-STS (MTA Strict Transport Security)?

 SMTP MTA Strict Transport Security (MTA-STS) is a mechanism enabling mail service providers (SPs) to declare their ability to receive Transport Layer Security (TLS) secure SMTP connections and to specify whether sending SMTP servers should refuse to deliver to MX hosts that do not offer TLS with a trusted server certificate.